Updated: 5th May 2023

 Apart from being significantly larger than workers, the roles that queens perform is very different from that of other members of the colony.

 This is in contrast to the role of workers.
-In an active colony of honey bees, depending on age, workers perform a range of activities.
+In an active colony of honey bees, workers perform most of the work required to maintain and sustain the colony.